salkuadrat/lucifer/README.md

   });
 ```

+Another way to use `app.route()` is by utilizing class `Controller`.

-With this `app.route()` you can also use `Controller`.
-This is especially useful when you're building a REST API.
+This is useful especially when you are building a REST API.

-Lets create a new controller in the `controller` directory.
+You may create a new controller in the `/lib/controller` directory.

 ```dart
 class UserController extends Controller {